vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/harden.md

 ---

-You will demonstrate how to harden your `pal-tracker` application running on Tanzu Application Service for scaling and availability characteristics.
+You will demonstrate how to harden your `pal-tracker` application running on *Tanzu Application Service* for scaling and availability characteristics.

-## Learning Outcomes
+## Learning outcomes

 After completing the lab, you will be able to: